braden-p/Space-Cow-Allocator/README.md

 The data for the cows to be transported is stored in cow_data.txt.

-You can expect the data to be formatted in pairs of x,y on each line, where x is the name of the cow and y is a number indicating how much the cow weighs in tons, and that all of the cows have unique names.
+The cow data is formatted in pairs of x,y on each line, where x is the name of the cow and y is a number indicating how much the cow weighs in tons.
+Each cow has a unique name.

+partition.py contains some helper code to be used with the brute force algorithm that will fetch all of the available partitions.
 ---
 ##### NOTE:
 This program was completed as part of the course MITx 6.00.2x - Introduction